What Is Enlightenment?

 If you take a bite of some delicious food, you will taste it but I will not.
 Since I cannot directly sense your physical sensations, feel your emotions, see your thoughts, remember your memories, and so forth, it seems logical to say that we each have our own personal consciousness, separate and distinct, and this is indeed what the nondual tradition accepts as an apparent reality.
 Yet there is another important “layer” to this reality.

 While it seems like it is this personal consciousness that perceives our world, in truth, your personal consciousness is blind; it perceives nothing.
 Yet it provides a unique and dynamic point of view used by the One Awareness.
 Only this Awareness perceives anything.
-What we think of as the power of perception of the personal consciousness is actually the sentience of the One True Self sensing the world through the viewpoint offered by the personal consciousness.
+What we think of as our personal power of perception is actually the sentience of the One True Self sensing the world through the viewpoint offered by the personal consciousness.

 The ancient texts of India refer to the personal consciousness as the “jiva” and my mentor, Timothy Conway, also translates this as the soul or “the viewpoint.”
 Timothy emphasizes that your personal consciousness is certainly not a limited or smaller version of this Absolute Awareness, with a diminished or restricted power of perception.
 Again, it has no sentience of its own; it is like a window and a window cannot see anything.